 Read more about why we suggest visiting Iceland in September (or close to it) in this article: Four Reasons to Visit Iceland this Fall.

-Break Down of our Two-Week Iceland Campervan Trip
+Break Down of our Two-Week Iceland Campervan Trip: Self-Drive Itinerary

-We broke down this trip into sections of the country, based on all the things to do in Iceland that interested us most!
+We broke down this trip into sections of the country, based on all the great places and things to do in Iceland that interested us most!
+Luckily, most of the top attractions were conveniently located off of the main road – the Ring Road or Route 1.

 Here is a snapshot of what we planned:

-- 2 days to get supplies in Reykjavik & explore Golden Circle
+• 2 Days to get supplies in Reykjavik & explore the Golden Circle

-- 4.5 days in South Iceland Coast (with the most to do!)
+• 3 Days on the South Coast of Iceland (with the most to do!)

 Since we didn’t have data usage on this trip, we also planned out places to camp in each general area and had their address for our GPS.
-(2019 Update: I recently read that wild camping is no longer allowed in Iceland, be sure to follow current rules!)
+(Update: I recently read that wild camping is no longer allowed in Iceland, be sure to follow current rules!)
+However, I would suggest getting sim cards or another option for data to just have more info available when you want it.

 Want more details of things to do in Iceland and where we camped?
 Here’s the detailed break down.
 (Click on links below to read more details & check out more photos from each portion of the trip).